 Problems within the Transvaal Government

 T. F. Burgers was the president of the Transvaal Republic from 1872 until its annexation in 1877.
 The Republic was in serious financial trouble, especially as a war had just started between the Boers and the Pedi under their leader, Sekhukhune, in the North Eastern Transvaal, and because the Boer people not paid their taxes.

 The Transvaal public was disappointed with their leadership and although Sekhukhune agreed to peace in February 1877, and was willing to pay a fine to the Republic, it was too late.
-Carnarvon sent Sir Theophilus Shepstone, the former Secretary for Native Affairs in Natal, to the Transvaal as special commissioner.
+Herbert sent Sir Theophilus Shepstone, the former Secretary for Native Affairs in Natal, to the Transvaal as special commissioner.
 Shepstone arrived in the Transvaal on 22 January 1877 with 25 men as support.
 Initially, he was vague about his real purpose.
 He used the weakness in the Transvaal government by making the Boers aware of the dangers of a bankrupt state and focusing on the government’s lack of control over black people like the Pedi and the Zulu.
 This demoralised the Boers.

 Burgers did very little tried to stop Britain from taking over the Transvaal.
 Shepstone had told Burgers what his intentions were by the end of January 1877 and Burgers tried to convince the Transvaal government to take the situation seriously, but they refused to see the urgency of the matter.

 The British annexation of the Transvaal